-- Completing first day absence. - Contacting parents of students who are absent on the first day of absence. - Ensuring all attendance codes are accounted for. - Arranging calls and meetings with parents to discuss attendance issues - Delivering targeted intervention and support to students and families - Regularly monitor and analyse attendance and absence data to identify students or cohorts that require support with their attendance and put effective strategies in place. - Build strong relationships with families, listen to and understand barriers to attendance and work with families to remove them. - Reports concerns about attendance to the Deputy Headteacher/ Year Managers and log on CPOMS - Benchmarking attendance data to identify areas of focus for improvement - Providing regular attendance reports to school staff and reporting concerns about attendance to the designated senior leader responsible for attendance and the headteacher - Working with the Local Authorioty Attendance Improvement Team to tackle persistent and severe absence. - Refer appropriate cases to Local Authority Attendance Improvement Team who issue fixed-penalty notices.
+- Completing first day absence. - Create and review support plans for students with an unacceptable level of attendance. - Contacting parents of students who are absent on the first day of absence. - Ensuring all attendance codes are accounted for - Arranging calls and meetings with parents to discuss attendance issues - Delivering targeted intervention and support to students and families - Regularly monitor and analyse attendance and absence data to identify students or cohorts that require support with their attendance and put effective strategies in place. - Build strong relationships with families, listen to and understand barriers to attendance and work with families to remove them. - Reports concerns about attendance to the Deputy Headteacher/ Year Managers and log on CPOMS - Benchmarking attendance data to identify areas of focus for improvement - Providing regular attendance reports to school staff and reporting concerns about attendance to the designated senior leader responsible for attendance and the headteacher - Working with the Local Authority Attendance Improvement Team to tackle persistent and severe absence. - Refer appropriate cases to Local Authority Attendance Improvement Team who issue fixedpenalty notices.
 Records kept on CPOMS.
-The Attendance &Welfare Officer will ensure the School complies with all relevant government legislation and that they will work professionally with parents, carers, schools and relevant agencies to secure improvements in attendance via appropriate support or sanctions.
+The Attendance and Welfare Officer will ensure the school complies with all relevant government legislation and that they will work professionally with parents, carers, schools and relevant agencies to secure improvements in attendance via appropriate support or sanctions. - Advising the Deputy Headteacher (authorised by the headteacher) when to issue fixedpenalty notices

-- Advising the Deputy Headteahcer (authorised by the headteacher) when to issue fixed-penalty notices - Arranges calls and meetings with parents to discuss attendance issues. - The attendance officer is Mrs V Elliott and can be contacted via velliott@tanfieldschool.co.uk
+The attendance officer is Mrs V Elliott and can be contacted via velliott@tanfieldschool.co.uk

-YEAR MANAGERS
+6.4 YEAR MANAGERS

-- Monitor attendance for all students in their year group. - Work closely with the Attendance Officer or Home School Liaison Officer to identify any students who are a concern and improve attendance for all students. - Create and review support plans for student with an unacceptable level of attendance. - Will contact parents immediately when a student is absent from school. - Will meet with student and parents where there are attendance concerns. - Keep a record of any communication regarding absence and log concerns in CPOMs. - Praise students with good or improved attendance - Complete home visits when necessary.
+- Monitor attendance for all students in their year group. - Work closely with the Attendance Officer or Home School Liaison Officer to identify any students who are a concern and improve attendance for all students. - Create and review support plans for students with an unacceptable level of attendance. - Will contact parents immediately when a student is absent from school. - Will meet with students and parents where there are attendance concerns. - Keep a record of any communication regarding absence and log concerns in CPOMs. - Praise students with good or improved attendance - Complete home visits when necessary.